theaaravagarwal/Aarav_BlueStampPortfolio/index.md

 <!-- PLACEHOLDER: Add image of all 3d prints/any cad drawings here -->
+<center>The only issue with the ESP Case was the size of the USB-C port being too small, so the ESP would not fit in nicely</center>
+<center>Other than that, this case is very sturdy other than the lid which sometimes can fall off just due to small errors in the print</center>
 <center><img src="assets/espcase.png" alt="ESP32 Case" width="350" style="border-radius: 8px;"/></center>

 <!-- <center><img src="assets/ecasedrawing.png" alt="ESP32 Case CAD Drawing" width="350" style="border-radius: 8px;"/></center> -->